nrfconnect/sdk-nrf/samples/matter/lock/README.rst

       * If pressed for more than three seconds, it starts the NFC tag emulation, enables Bluetooth LE advertising for the predefined period of time (15 minutes by default), and makes the device discoverable over Bluetooth LE.

 Button 3:
-    * On the nRF5340 DK when using the ``thread_wifi_switched`` build type: If pressed for more than ten seconds, it switches the running application from Thread or Wi-Fi to the other and factory resets the device.
+    * On the nRF5340 DK when using the ``thread_wifi_switched`` build type: If pressed for more than ten seconds, it switches the Matter transport protocol from Thread or Wi-Fi to the other and factory resets the device.
     * On other platform or build type: Not available.

 .. matter_door_lock_sample_button4_start